Priyanka Fernando: Awards and decorations

 Fernando's decorations are the Rana Wickrama Padakkama and bar, the Uttama Seva Padakkama, the Northern Humanitarian Operations Medal, the Eastern Humanitarian operations Medal, the North and East Operations Medal, the Riviresa Campaign Services Medal, the Sevabhimani Padakkama, the Sewa padakkama, the Sri Lanka Army 50th Anniversary Medal, the Purna Bhumi padakkama, the 50th Independence Anniversary Commemoration Medal, and the Sri Lanka Armed Services Long Service Medal.

 Controversy

 During his tenure as the Minister Counsellor (Defence) of the High Commission of Sri Lanka in London, Fernando gained media attention for making throat-slitting gestures towards LTTE protesters outside the Sri Lankan High Commission in London on 4 February 2018 (Sri Lanka's independence Day), for which he was fined £2,400 by the Westminster Magistrates' Court, which ruled Fernando "is not protected by diplomatic immunity".

 In March 2020, the Westminster Magistrates’ Court ruling was overturned on appeal by Fernando to the High Court of Justice, which quashed his conviction, upholding his diplomatic immunity as per the Vienna Convention, to which Sri Lanka and the United Kingdom are parties.
-The High Court judges ruled the Chief Magistrate of Westminster Magistrates’ Court was incorrect in her decision Fernando was not covered by residual immunity at the time.
+The High Court judges ruled the Chief Magistrate of Westminster Magistrates’ Court was incorrect in her decision that Fernando was not covered by residual immunity at the time.